 - ensuring that LSC is not restricted from receiving attorneys’ fees;

-- removing restrictions on lobbying for indigent clients’ rights, bringing class action suits, the types of low-income clients who can receive assistance, the types of issues LSC lawyers can address, and the use of private funds for providing legal assistance;
+- removing restrictions on lobbying for indigent clients’ rights, bringing class action A class action combines the claims of all the people injured by a particular policy or practice into one lawsuit. suits, the types of low-income clients who can receive assistance, the types of issues LSC lawyers can address, and the use of private funds for providing legal assistance;

 - ensuring a fair, competitive bidding process for grants;